NguyenKhacLam/govtech-fullstack-assignment/README.md

    Note: Please enter like this

    - DB_HOST=database-container (In backend folder, because this is the container name of database)
+   - REACT_APP_BASE_BE_ENDPOINT=http://localhost:8000/api/v1 (In frontend folder, because this is the container name of api will be expose on port 8000)

 4. **Build image:**
    In the root directoty, run